hellodanielbai/bubblebop/README.md

     - Paths automatically disappear after a set amount of time

 - Game Objects:
-    - Ball spawns randomly and in faster rates as time progresses
+    - Ball spawns randomly and in faster rates as you score
     - Follows ball path until the end, where it continues move in a linear fashion
     - Turns back 180˚ when ball reaches the edge of the screen
     - Prompt GameOver screen when two balls crashes into each other